ZEISS/precise-ui/src/components/RadioButtonGroup/Example.md

 </RadioButtonGroup>
 ```

+**Layouts**

 To make more complex layout it is possible to use any kind of components inside of the `RadioButtonGroup`.
 In this example we use `StackPanel` to create top down (vertical) layout for radio buttons.
-Option 3 radio button selected is set explicitly
-which switch radio button to controlled mode.
+Option 3 radio button selected is set explicitly which switch radio button to controlled mode.
 It also means that it will not take part radio button group selection.

 ```jsx
 const { RadioButtonGroup, RadioButton, StackPanel, StackItem } = require('precise-ui');